 In 1942, the Guglielmo Marconi invention became the center of the UK Post Office’s shortwave wireless communication strategy.
 A few years later, Marconi installed a radiotelephone system at the Pope’s palace in Castel Gandolfo and Vatican City.

 So, why was the radio invented?

 Although the Guglielmo Marconi biography starts with a lack of recognition and interest, Marconi eventually received the attention he deserved.
-For many, he’s still regarded to be the man who invented to the radio.
-Marconi also received many honours and honorary degrees over the years, including:
+For many, he’s still regarded as the man who invented the radio.

-1909: The Nobel Prize for Physics, which he shared with Karl Braun for contributions to radio communications.
+- 1909: The Nobel Prize for Physics, which he shared with Karl Braun for contributions to radio communications.

-1923: The John Fritz Medal.
+- 1923: The John Fritz Medal.

-1927: The Silver Medal of the International Mark Twain Society.
+- 1927: The Silver Medal of the International Mark Twain Society.

-1932: The Lord Kelvin Medal for the Institute of Civil Engineering and the John Scott Legacy Medal.
+- 1932: The Lord Kelvin Medal for the Institute of Civil Engineering and the John Scott Legacy Medal.